Wastewater hauling

 Wastewater generated as a result of domestic activities, including cooking, cleaning, washing, urination, and defecation.

-Dispose of at Valleyfield Wastewater Treatment Station
+Dispose of at Valleyfield Wastewater Receiving Station

 Hours of Operation